mthoren-adi/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

    AD7124 50Hz notch filter
    :label:`50hznotch`

-SINC filters (with a frequency response of [sin(x)/x]^N) are fairly easy to construct when nulls are given.
+SINC filters (with a frequency response proportional to [sin(f)/f]^N) are fairly easy to construct when nulls are known.
 The simultaneous 50Hz/60Hz rejection filter shown in Figure :ref:`5060hzflt` is a nontrivial example.

 .. figure:: simult_50_60_reverse_eng.png
    :scale: 50 %